syncsign/syncsign-python-sdk/examples/todoist_integration_on_aws_lambda/README.md

-## About Todoist & SyncSign integration
+## Example: Todoist.com & SyncSign integration

 This is a simple example shows how to:
 - Read data from a third party system (todoist.com here)